Death and All His Friends Cast Long Shadows In the Public Space

 The public space, in other words, can sometimes be full of uncertainty and a very violent place, particularly for young men of color.

-And, while the casualties of what mental health experts term “community violence”* — pervasive levels of a variety of forms violence that are experienced directly, witnessed, and/or experienced vicariously — may be spread out over days or weeks and span several neighborhoods, they are no less devastating to families and communities than one-off school shootings in suburbia.
+And, while the casualties of what some mental health experts term “community violence”* -- pervasive levels of a variety of forms violence that are experienced directly, witnessed, and/or experienced vicariously -- may be spread out over days or weeks and span several neighborhoods, they are no less devastating to families and communities than one-off school shootings in suburbia.

 On the contrary, entire communities might be held hostage while the youth settle their scores.